Content on this page requires a newer version of Adobe Flash Player.

 This image appeared in the Magazine of American History Illustrated in October 1888.
 Author Lee C. Harby wrote:

 The first meeting of the council was held under a large oak in the lovely park of the Comal Springs.
-The tree was then crowned with verdure, and the gushing, sparkling water sang its song to the luxurian caladiums which grew along its margin.
+The tree was then crowned with verdure, and the gushing, sparkling water sang its song to the luxuriant caladiums which grew along its margin.
 Here the German girls came to fill their buckets, which they carried suspended from each end of a yoke which lay across the neck.
 These they still use, and very picturesque and un-American do the girls look in their straight skirts and short bodices.

 Plaque erected by the Edwards Underground Water District at Comal Springs